 Study design

 The sampling unit in the study was the household.
-We used repeated cross-sectional household surveys for malaria parasitaemia (rolling Malaria Indicator Survey – rMIS) [16] data guided by AGD [20]. rMIS involves collecting and analysing data from a sampled set of households, then repeating the process for subsequent sampled sets of households.
+We used repeated cross-sectional household surveys for malaria parasitaemia (rolling Malaria Indicator Survey – rMIS) data guided by AGD [16, 20]. rMIS involves collecting and analysing data from a sampled set of households, then repeating the process for subsequent sampled sets of households.
 In this design, on any sampling occasion, the choice of sampling households was informed by prevalence results from spatial predictive modelling of data collected on earlier occasions; a different set of households was chosen on each occasion from locations where uncertainty of the estimate was highest.
 The adaptive design problem consisted of deciding which households to sample in each round of sampling to optimise the precision of the resulting sequence of area-wide prevalence maps.
 Note that each household that meets the AGD constraints has a non-zero probability of being sampled at each round of sampling.
 Also, once a household was sampled in a round, it was excluded from subsequent sampling frame and hence subsequent sampling rounds.

 Participants